top of page

 Fellini impacted modern cinema with his unique visual style and innovative narrative approaches.
 In a career spanning nearly fifty years, Fellini won the Palme d’Or for The Sweet Life, was nominated for twelve Academy Awards, and won four in the category of best foreign language film.

-How would Hitchcock analyze The Sweet Life?
+How Would Hitchcock analyze The Sweet Life?

 Here, imagination comes into play.
 If Alfred Hitchcock were able to analyze The Sweet Life today, his observations might reflect his cinematic style.
 A fan of well-structured, suspense-focused narratives, Hitchcock might criticize the fragmented, episodic nature of The Sweet Life.
 He would feel that the lack of a cohesive central plot weakens the emotional impact and audience involvement.
 Who knows, Hitchcock might suggest a more linear, focused narrative to increase the tension and engagement in the film.